Dornbi/segmenter/prd.md

     * Collect *all* original `semanticSegments` entries from the input file whose `startTime` falls between the segment's start date (inclusive, 00:00:00) and end date (inclusive, 23:59:59).
     * Construct a new JSON object with a single top-level key `semanticSegments`, whose value is an array containing the collected segments for this trip.
 The structure should mirror the input `Timeline.json` format, but only contain data relevant to this specific segment.
     * Define the output filename as `Timeline.<start_date>.<end_date>.json` (e.g., `Timeline.2023-08-15.2023-08-22.json`).
-    * Save this JSON object to a file with the generated name inside the directory specified by `--output-dir`.
+    * Save this JSON object to a file with the generated name inside the directory specified by `--outputdir`.
     * Ensure the output directory exists; create it if necessary.
 Handle potential file writing errors (e.g., permissions).

 ## 5. Technical Requirements & Considerations